Master Your Left Hand Spey Cast

 If you're a salmon fly fisher there's a massive tactical fishing advantage in learning to Spey cast.
-As the vast majority of the population are right handed learning to use the less favoured left hand will open up a completely different dimension to your game.
+As the vast majority of the population are right handed learning to use the less favoured left hand will open up a completely different dimension to your salmon fly fishing approach.

 Left Hand Lead Spey Casting Ease

-The biggest barrier for many salmon fishers is indeed daring to use their left hand to perform the Spey cast however I can assure anyone with that level of self doubt that their initial thoughts on this are completely illusionary and 100% misinformation.
-Smoothness of lift and swing are the real weapons in mastering the Spey cast so obviously your less powerful left hand is going to naturally be easier to train than your hard hitting dominant right!
+The biggest barrier for many salmon fishers is indeed daring to use their left hand to perform the Spey cast however I can assure anyone with that level of self doubt that their initial thoughts on this are completely illusionary and 100% self-misinformation.
+Smoothness of lift and swing are the real weapons in mastering the Spey cast so obviously your less powerful left hand is going to be 'naturally' easier to train than your hard hitting dominant right!
 Don't kid yourself on that a right hand double Spey will do from the right hand bank of the river as a stiff upstream breeze or restricted down stream loading space will only mean you're fishing in danger of hooking yourself or less effectively for distance (when required).

 Spey Casting Mirror Teaching Principle

 The key to mastering the left hand lead Spey cast is to firstly train your mind to Spey cast using your right hand which will in turn give the precise commands to your hands to completely take on board your entire understanding of every component of the cast.
 Learn how to 'lift' your fly line correctly which is where the majority of Spey casters fail as the short stroke shooting head casts have distracted from this vital elements of the Spey cast and many instructors don't teach the ascending high smooth lift or even understand what I'm referring to here.
 Once your brain and right hand are in full control of proceedings then all you're looking for from your left hand is simple mirror image duplication.